hachmannlab/chemml/README.md

 ChemML is a machine learning and informatics program suite for the analysis, mining, and modeling of chemical and materials data.

 ## Code Design:
-ChemML is developed in the Python 2 programming language and makes use of a host of data analysis and ML libraries(accessible through the Anaconda distribution), as well as domain-specific libraries.The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.
+ChemML is developed in the Python 3 programming language and makes use of a host of data analysis and ML libraries(accessible through the Anaconda distribution), as well as domain-specific libraries.

-The package consists of two Python frameworks:

-- ChemML Library (cheml):
-   It is a host for all the methods that are developed or coded from scratch by developers.
+The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.

 The format of library is similar to the well known libraries like Scikit-learn.

-- ChemML wrapper:
+ChemML is also available via graphical user interface provided by [ChemEco](https://github.com/hachmannlab/chemeco).
-   It is an interface for many of the libraries (including cheml) that supply methods for the representation, preprocessing, analysis, mining, and modeling of large-scale chemical data sets.
+ChemEco is a general-purpose framework for data mining without coding.
+It also interfaces with many of the libraries that supply methods for the representation, preprocessing, analysis, mining, and modeling of large-scale chemical data sets.

-## Version:
+## Latest Version:
-- Program Version: 0.4.3
+- Program Version: 0.4.4
-- Release Date: July 12, 2018
+- Release Date: March 25, 2019

 ## Installation and Dependencies:
 You can download ChemML from Python Package Index (PyPI) via pip.
-The current version of ChemML only supports Python 2.7 and it can be installed on Linux and OSX operating systems.

     pip install chemml --user -U

-ChemML only depends on numerical python (NumPy) and python data analysis (pandas) libraries.
-Using other libraries that are available through ChemML wrapper is optional and depends on the user request.
-However, we also install some of the libraries that ChemML is interfacing with, only if they can be easily and freely installed via pip.

-Here is a list of external libraries and their version that will be installed with chemml:
+Here is a list of external libraries that will be installed with chemml:
-   - numpy (>=1.13)
+   - numpy
-   - pandas (>=0.20.3)
+   - pandas
-   - tensorflow (==1.1.0)
+   - tensorflow
-   - keras (==2.1.5)
+   - keras
-   - scikit-learn (==0.19.1)
+   - scikit-learn
-   - babel (>=2.3.4)
-   - matplotlib (>=1.5.1)
+   - matplotlib
+   - seaborn
    - lxml
-   - ipywidgets (>=7.1)
-   - widgetsnbextension (>=3.1)
-   - graphviz

-Since some of the dependencies are accompanied by an exact version number, we recommend installation of ChemML in a virtual environment.
-If you have Anaconda installed on your system, you can enter:
+Since conda installation is not available for ChemML yet, we recommend installing rdkit and openbabel in a conda virtual environment prior to installing ChemML.
+For doing so, you need to follow the conda installer:

-   conda create --name my_chemml_env python=2.7
+    conda create --name my_chemml_env python=3.6
     source activate my_chemml_env
+    conda install -c openbabel openbabel
+    conda install -c rdkit rdkit
-   pip install chemml --user -U
+    pip install chemml

-you can test the installation with:

-    nosetests -v cheml.tests
+## Python 2 Fans
+The library was initially compatible with Python 2 and 3, and we still develop compatible codes.
+However, since the Python community and some of the dependencies are phasing out support for Python 2, we also removed it from the classifier languages.
+However, you should still be able to clone the ChemML repository from github and install the older versions of some of the dependencies that support Python 2 prior to installing ChemML locally via `pip install -e.`.

 ## Citation:
 Please cite the use of ChemML as: